dehlen/ios-rn-prebuilt/README.md

 ## Creating XCFrameworks

+In order for the script to finish successfully you need to login into your GitHub account first via `gh auth login`.
+You also need write permissions to this repository.
+Otherwise the script will fail distributing the prebuilt libraries.
+However the built version will still be available in the project root directory as  `ios-rn-prebuilt.tar.gz`.

 ### Step 1: Set correct NODE_BINARY environment variable
 Open .xcode.env from the root project directory and set the correct value for NODE_BINARY.